Runner Authoring Guide

 should represent an element-wise function, but in

-fact is a long-lived object that processes elements in small groups called
+most SDKS this is a long-lived object that processes elements in small groups

 Your runner decides how many elements, and which elements, to include in a bundle, and can even decide dynamically in the middle of processing that the current bundle has “ended”.
 How a bundle is processed ties in with the rest of a DoFn’s lifecycle.